The site

 Protecting and enhancing the environment

-The proposals for Park Lane take a landscape-led approach, placing nature and green infrastructure at the centre of the design process.
-The site offers an opportunity to deliver meaningful ecological improvements while providing new green spaces for residents and the wider community.
+The submitted proposals for Park Lane take a landscape led approach, with green infrastructure forming a key part of the layout and design of the development.
+The scheme has been designed to work with the existing landscape structure of the site, retaining important natural features while introducing new green spaces for residents and the wider community.

-• Sustainable drainage systems (SuDS) to naturally manage surface water and reduce flood risk.
+• Delivering sustainable drainage systems (SuDS) integrated within landscaped areas to manage surface water naturally and reduce flood risk.

-• Accessible green spaces for informal recreation, relaxation and community use.
+• Providing new publicly accessible green spaces for informal recreation and community use.

 Family-owned housebuilder